rob-nickel/MarchMadnessClosestWins/README.md

 	+ `ruby basketball_distance.rb e` will find the easternmost.
 	+ `ruby basketball_distance.rb w` will find the westernmost.
 	+ You can also use full directions like 'north', 'south', etc.
+* These are for the 2025 tournament, but 2024 is available with a simple change at the bottom of either executable file

 ### Requirements